 I have learned over the years that there are some very predictable hurdles and sometimes pitfalls that can be avoided with some planning, warning, and careful execution.
 I want to share some of them to help the unwary hopefully become aware of some issues and avoid some costly mistakes and missteps.
 Ben Franklin’s advice is timely today, “An ounce of prevention is worth a pound of cure”.
 Here are a few ounces.

 Sharing your ideas

-It is said that start-ups get their money from the three F’s — F cubed, that is, family, friends and fools.
-Watch a few episodes of Shark Tank® and you will get a real feel for where people get their initial start up money, family, friends, college funds, credit card floats, inheritances and yes, some fools.
+It is said that start-ups get their money from the three F’s — F cubed, that is, family, friends, and fools.
+Watch a few episodes of Shark Tank® and you will get a real feel for where people get their initial start-up money, family, friends, college funds, credit card floats, inheritances, and yes, some fools.
 This is where most failed start-ups trip up.
 A bad financial plan or worse yet, no financial plan at all, is the death knell to a start-up.
-Running out of money or using credit card 12 to 18% interest soon takes its toll and the business fails not for want of a good idea or product, but for want of a good plan.
-Sit down with a C.P.A. or a successful business man or woman and run your financial plan by them.
+Running out of money or using a credit card with 12 to 18% interest soon takes its toll and the business fails not for want of a good idea or product, but for want of a good plan.
+Sit down with a C.P.A. or a successful businessman or woman and run your financial plan by them.
 Add up your expenditures.
 Add up your income.
 Be conservative and then cut your income in half and double your expenditures.
 You need to be prepared to carry your business until it turns a profit and you need to know where that money to carry it is coming from.